Ben Franklin once said:

 Based on who the target audience is, the number of learners onboard, as well as what needs to be the outcome, the custom LMS development activity can be pursued.
 The scale of LMS to be developed can be decided from these factors as well.
 Based on the application of the LMS software being developed, they are classified as:

 In this blog, we will discuss in detail about the fundamental components that are important to create LMS website, which can enable developers to build a system suited to any of the situations mentioned above.

-To create a Learning Management System (LMS) website, one must gain insights into its essential features.
-While certain features appear straightforward to develop, there are many components that determine the robustness and usefulness of the LMS website.
-In this blog post, in-depth information on essential features is shared to enable entrepreneurs make well-informed investment decisions.
-Furthermore, at the moment, there are two essential features being discussed and more will be added periodically.
+For custom LMS development, one must gain insights into its essential components.
+While certain components appear straightforward to develop, there are many components that determine the robustness and usefulness of the LMS website.
+In this blog post, in-depth information on essential components is shared to enable entrepreneurs make well-informed investment decisions.

 New user registration and sign up process may consume a lot of time.
 Considering the average attention span is around 8 seconds, a standard new user registration process may take more.
 Thus, a lengthy signup process may result in poor user experience.

 To bring ease and shorten the process, single sign-on (SSO) enables a user to login using a single ID and password.
 The feature is almost similar to social media login functionality provided by Google, Facebook, LinkedIn, and Twitter to name a few.
 The time is saved as SSO uses information from an existing account and often enables one to login using a single click.
 Automatic imports such as profile image, name, and email add to the personalized experience, thus strengthening the user’s connection with the LMS mobile app.

 Image Source: Facebook Login Overview